 With the Snow Sheds with Berms Alternative, about 18 acres of NFS lands would be impacted by construction of the mid-canyon snow sheds and berms.
-These same 18 acres are also under the USDA Forest Service watershed emphasis management prescription (MP 3.1W) (see Figure 3.4-13 and Figure 3.4-14 above).
+These same 18 acres are also under the USDA Forest Service watershed emphasis management prescription (MP 3.1W) (see Figure 3.4-13 and Figure 3.4-14 below).
 The mid-canyon snow sheds would not be consistent with the watershed emphasis management prescription (MP 3.1W).

-To address this inconsistency, FHWA would likely appropriate the 18 acres from the USDA Forest Service for transfer to UDOT (typically in the form of a highway deed easement) under the authority of 23 USC Section 317, or UDOT would obtain an easement or other special-use authorization from the USDA Forest Service to allow construction, operation, and maintenance of the snow sheds and berms.
-If FHWA appropriates the NFS lands, the Forest Plan and its management prescription would no longer apply to those lands.
-However, with the appropriation the USDA FS may potentially need to amend the Forest Plan.
-If UDOT obtains an easement or other special-use authorization from the USDA Forest Service, the Forest Plan and its management prescription would still apply, and the USDA Forest Service would need to amend the Forest Plan to address the snow sheds (see Chapter 28, U.S. Department of Agriculture Forest Service Land Use Plan Amendments).
+FHWA would likely appropriate the 18 acres from the USDA Forest Service.
+The right of way would be provided to UDOT (typically in the form of a highway deed easement) as nonexclusive under the authority of 23 USC Section 317 with the USDA Forest Service retaining all rights to issue authorizations for uses not consistent with highway use, or UDOT would obtain an easement or other special-use authorization from the USDA Forest Service to allow construction, operation, and maintenance of the snow sheds and berms.
+If FHWA appropriates the NFS lands, the Forest Plan and its management prescription might still apply to those lands.
+With the appropriation, the USDA Forest Service might need to amend the Forest Plan.
+If UDOT obtains an easement or other special-use authorization from the USDA Forest Service, the Forest Plan and its management prescription would need to amend the Forest Plan.
+If Plan and its management prescription would need to amend the Forest Plan.
+If UDOT obtains an easement or other special-use authorization from the USDA Forest Service would need to amend the Forest Plan and its management prescription would still apply, and the USDA Forest Service would need to amend the Forest Plan and its management prescription would still apply.
+Department of Agriculture Forest Service Land Use Plan Amendments).